-November is National Adoption Awareness Month and I am so very honored to introduce you all to my guest blogger today, Carly, who blogs over at Lemon Tree Lane.
+November is National Adoption Awareness Month and I am so very honored to introduce you all to my guest writer today, Carly.
 She also happens to be my sister and my best friend.
 Carly and her husband David have been on a long and harrowing journey through infertility and, now, adoption.
 I am touched she agreed to share her story here.
 My dearest sister, you are brave and strong and so very loved.
 I cannot wait to see the mother that you will soon become.

 I specifically sat down to write a blog post about National Adoption Month, but I found myself struggling to find the words.
 You see, we have not brought our child home yet.
 In fact, we don’t know who our child is, nor do we know when he or she will be born.
 Who wants to read a story about a couple who isn’t even on the other side yet?